 Raising money for charity is not only really worthwhile, but it can be very rewarding too.
 However, sometimes finding actionable charity fundraising ideas is difficult.
-I hope this post will offer you some simple tips for easy fundraising ideas, and also some useful advice about how to fundraise, based on a mammoth Rotary backed escapade: The South West Australian 1000km Bicycle trek.
+I hope this post will offer you some simple tips for easy fundraising ideas to skyrocket your donations, and also some useful advice about how to fundraise, based on a mammoth Rotary backed escapade: The South West Australian 1000km Bicycle trek.

 At the outset we didn’t know a lot about how to fundraise for a cause, but we learnt a lot along the way not only about ways to fundraise, but also about online fundraising 🙂

 It took us 2 weeks of bicycling, and about 8 weeks’ fundraising to raise around $17,000.

 How to raise money for charity

 For us, it all started with an idea.
 How about a charity bike ride?
 A cycle challenge to raise money for Solaris Cancer Care and Rotary Health Mental Health Awareness (Lift the Lid on Mental Illness).

 Scroll to the end of the post if you’d like to read more about the 1000km bike challenge.